Ahsan Adopted Escape Route Instead Of Replying To Murad Saeed Questions - UrduPoint

 'Ahsan Adopted Escape Route Instead Of Replying To Murad Saeed Questions'

-Federal Minister for Communications and Postal Services Murad Saeed Wednesday said that Pakistan Muslim League-Nawaz leader Ahsan Iqbal has not filed replies to the questions raised by him in the court and adopted escape route
+Federal Minister for Communications and Postal Services Murad Saeed said Wednesday that Pakistan Muslim League-Nawaz (PML-N) leader Ahsan Iqbal has not filed replies to the questions raised by him in the court and adopted escape route

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Dec, 2019 ):Federal Minister for Communications and Postal Services Murad Saeed Wednesday said that Pakistan Muslim League-Nawaz leader Ahsan Iqbal has not filed replies to the questions raised by him in the court and adopted escape route.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Dec, 2019 ):Federal Minister for Communications and Postal Services Murad Saeed said Wednesday that Pakistan Muslim League-Nawaz (PML-N) leader Ahsan Iqbal has not filed replies to the questions raised by him in the court and adopted escape route.

 Murad Saeed said he had asked Ahsan Iqbal to clarify had Javed Sadiq not attended a meeting between him and the then Prime Minister.
 Murad also asked hwas Ahsan Iqbal not been facing corruption cases in National Accountability Bureau (NAB).